Champagne Problems (Taylor Swift song): Composition and lyrics

 "Champagne Problems" is a ballad with lo-fi instrumentals, consisting of piano chords, guitar arpeggios, and choir vocals; the piano also possesses a stylistic oom-pah sound.
 Pitchfork critic Sam Sodomsky felt the song's composition is "spacious" in nature.
 Lyrically, the song is narrated by a girlfriend whose personal issues interfere with her romantic relationship, leading to her rejecting her lover's earnest marriage proposal, which takes place at a Christmas party.
 Maura Johnston of Entertainment Weekly described the song's tone as "weepy".
-In the second verse, she alludes to the fact that the subject was so confident the narrator would say yes that they told their family beforehand.
-The song sees her take responsibility for the heartache caused and mourning the relationship while observing her former lover moving on.
+In the second verse, she alludes to the fact that the subject was so confident the narrator would say yes that they told their family beforehand because they "couldn't keep it in" The song sees her take responsibility for the heartache caused and mourning the relationship while observing her former lover moving on.
 Jason Lipshutz of Billboard described the narrative as "a quiet sense of hurt growing louder as the song's story of a shriveled romance ... turns more urgent."
 The narrator addresses her former lover from a second-person perspective throughout the song.